Pathways to Self-Rule

-National self-determination movements are defined by their demand for new state institutions.
-Often drawing on popular feelings of exclusion, discrimination, and real experiences with violence and repression, they pledge that a new state will better serve the community that they claim to represent.
+Drawing on popular feelings of exclusion, discrimination, and real experiences with violence and repression, national self-determination movements pledge that the creation of a new state will better serve the community that they claim to represent.
 Yet, contemporary versions of these movements face a thorny challenge: they must form in a populated territory that is already controlled by an existing state.
-Using a mixed-method approach, this project develops a two-part theory of self-rule and state capacity development among nationalist movements in such settings.
+Using a mixed-method approach, this project develops a theory of self-rule and state-like capacity development among nationalist movements in such settings.